This post contains affiliate links. Read my full disclosure policy here.

 - What to do when your journal isn’t quite working for you

 But most of all, you’ll learn how to set up a personalized planning system that simplifies your life, helps you manage all your day-to-day responsibilities in addition to long-term goals, and supports your own personal growth journey, so you can be the wife, mom, friend, daughter, and person you’ve always wanted to be.

 In other words, you’ll finally achieve balance!

 It’s true: Using the same mentality I’ve adopted with my schedule has revolutionized my approach to email, too.
-I now consistently hit Inbox Zero every single day I’m online (I usually ignore email on the weekends).
+I now consistently hit Inbox Zero every single day I’m online (I usually ignore email on the weekends because #balance).
 I breathe a sigh of relief at the end of my every workday because I know I’ve conquered my inbox with the same mindset I’ve conquered my tasks and projects.

 Read the complete post on my inbox management system.